longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

     Every sync, check the lease for each share-manager.
 If acquireTime == renewTime, assume that the share-manager image does not know to update the lease, so take no action.
 Otherwise, if status is StateRunning and renewTime + timeout is less than "now", mark the share-manager CR as `Error` to drive deletion and re-creation.
     Add logic to `isResponsibleFor` to check for staleness first and take over ownership.
     Modify the lease to mark its status on the node as delinquent.
-    Remove the admission webhook selector label from the delinquent node's longhorn-manager pod.
+    Remove the selector labels for admission webhook and recovery backend from the delinquent node's longhorn-manager pod.
     Add delinquency check to `cleanupShareManagerPod()` when deciding to force-delete.
     Add an anti-affinity to pod manifest creation to avoid the previous owner node.

     - node_controller
     Add code to set `Delinquent` condition to `false` at startup.
-Likewise, add back the admission webhook selector label.
+Likewise, add back the selector labels for any services.

     - datastore/longhorn
     Revise `IsNodeDownOrDeleted` to add an `IsNodeDownOrDeletedOrDelinquent` function that also takes the volume as a parameter, and check the lease's state.